 The strategic process enables agility.
 However, an organization will want to give the strategy an opportunity to develop and not to overreact quickly.
 By monitoring the results tightly, the team will be able to understand what adjustments will be needed to be applied during its implementation.
 This model resembles that of action research or of Shewhart’s Cycle (PDCA: Plan Do Check Act) (Blokdyk, 2018).
 This will help to refine the understanding of the team as to how success is defined and how score will be kept.

 |“Strategy is about making choices, trade-offs; it’s about deliberately choosing to be different.”|

-Strategic theorist Roger Martin summarizes his thoughts on a strategy “If the opposite of your strategy looks stupid, you do not have a strategy.”
-If an organization were to say that their strategy was to become more efficient, the opposite would be that their strategy would be to become less efficient.
-This points to this not being a strategy, but common sense as no organization would strive to become inefficient.
+Strategic theorist Roger Martin summarizes his thoughts on a strategy, “If the opposite of your strategy looks stupid, you do not have a strategy.”
+If an organization were to say that their strategy was to become more efficient, the opposite would be that their strategy becomes less efficient.
+This is common sense, not a strategy as no organization would strive to become inefficient.
 Strategies move an organization down a long-term path, they put the business in a position to take advantage of their competitor, and they theorize on how to achieve greatness.
-While the finest strategies are the opposite of their competitors, the organization will know that they had the right strategy if eventually, the competition adjusts their strategy to match yours.
-Then the cycle of innovation does endure.
+Truly, the finest strategies are the opposite of their competitors.
+Unfortunately, the organization will only know that they had the right strategy if the competition eventually adjusts its strategy to match yours.
+For that reason, the enduring cycle of strategic innovation.